SerenaHangSinclair/mcp-web-client-display-tools/mcp-mssql-server/README.md

 ## Usage

 #### Running the MCP Server

-Suggest to use uv to create a sperate virtual environment for the MCP construction.
+After clone all the repo, under mcp-mssql-server, create a sperate virtual environment for the MCP construction

+Suggest to use uv to manage the mcp python packages.
 Remember to install uv/:

 Windows
 ```bash